archimboldii/archimboldii.github.io/_posts/2020-08-06-politicized-ideas.md

 tag: scratchpad
 ---

-What ideas aren’t politicized today, but will be soon?
-Commercial space technology will surely have enough policy implications to split the aisle.
-The specifics of US - China relations are still nascent and largely up for grabs.
-What else?
+What politically neutral ideas will be partisan issues in 5 years?
+Commercial space tech?
+Gene editing?
+Crypto?

+It wasn't obvious in 2019 how we'd divide in response to a pandemic.